Old Dick (1789 ship)

 Old Dick was launched at Bermuda in 1789.
 She sailed to England and was lengthened in 1792.
-From 1792 on she made two full voyages as a Liverpool-based slave ship.
+From 1792 on she made two full voyages as a Liverpool-based slave ship in the triangular trade in enslaved people.
 On her second she recaptured two British merchant ships.
-She was lost in 1796 at Jamaica after having landed her third cargo of slaves.
+She was lost in 1796 at Jamaica after having landed her third cargo of captives.